Where the World Came Full Circle: 100,000 years in the making and it happened right here!

 It was the Vikings that would close this gap, where the world would come full circle.
 It was right here on the Great Northern Peninsula at L’Anse aux Meadows after 100,000 years that Leif Erikson would encounter what he referred to in the Norse sagas as Skraelings in which for the first time in history those who went left encountered those who went right.
 The passage from mainland Europe to Iceland to Greenland to our very own “Vinland” (tip of the Great Northern Peninsula) made all this possible.
 We have a much bigger story to tell!

 The very tip of the Great Northern Peninsula is where the world came full circle.
 Think about that for awhile.
 Then begin planning your visit because you will want to visit the one place in the world where humanity came full circle for the very first time.
 It only took 100,000 years :).

 The Great Northern Peninsula is full of history, incredible culture, tangible and intangible assets, natural beauty, nature, wildlife, heritage and people that make this place a top destination for anyone wanting to experience something only a few have the privilege of living each and every day.

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North @MitchelmoreMHA

-Posted on September 14, 2014, in Heritage, History, Tradition and tagged culture, destination, Heritage, History, humanity, indians, L'Anse aux Meadows, Newfoundland, Norse, Parks Canada, Travel and Tourism, unique, Viking.
+Posted on September 14, 2014, in Culture, History, Tourism and tagged Culture, destination, History, humanity, indians, L'Anse aux Meadows, Newfoundland, Norse, Parks Canada, Tourism, Travel and Tourism, unique, Viking.
 Bookmark the permalink.
 1 Comment.